-Students who have completed the general education core areas and liberal studies may still need additional credits to bring the total to 48.
-Any course listed on the 2003 GELS list (courses with asterisk () excluded) may be used as electives.
+Students who have completed the Goal Areas and Liberal Studies requirements may still need additional credits to bring the total to 48.
+Any course listed for Goals I-X (courses with an asterisk [] are excluded) may be used as electives.
+Additionally, the following list of courses may also be used: